 Even genuine people have their limits and can react and react badly.
-Reactive Abuse, this occurs when the victim finally snaps.
+Reactive Abuse, occurs when the victim finally snaps.
 They might scream or shout in anger, throws insults or lash out at the abuser.
 Abusers are known to try and push others for this reaction.
-Once the narcissist has the reaction, they will twist the story, so the real victim is the abuser, and the narcissist can play the victim.
+Once the narcissist has the reaction, they will twist the story so the real victim is the abuser, and the narcissist can play the victim.

 They will use this against you forevermore, and some will even film it to go to the police against you.

-If you reacted at any point during a narcissistic relationship, where they were controlling you.
-Then twisting everything into you.
+If you reacted at any point during a narcissistic relationship, where they were controlling you, then twisting everything into you.
 Then you feel as you’re to blame while they escape all accountability.
 This does not make you a narcissist.
 This is further manipulation from the narcissist.
 The keyword is REACT.
 You reacted to someone who knows all your weaknesses so that they can turn everything onto you.
-Own responsibility for how you reacted, see the whole story, then let it go.
+Own responsibility for how you reacted, see the whole story, and then let it go.
 It’s now in the past.